 Professor Adam Grant from Harvard University has similar New Year’s goals to me when it comes to self-improvement.
 I’ve tried time and again to get into the popular New Year’s Resolutions like giving up soda, daily positive affirmations, or getting up at 4:30 a.m. like Tim Cook, but my mind and body just can’t sustain it.
 They eventually come to a united front of saying “Not gonna happen.
 Sorry.
 Access denied.”

-And then Ann Shoket, former editor-in-chief of Seventeen, swooped in and changed everything.
-When I worked for her as an associate editor, she told the staff to think of one word that we wanted to define our year ahead—hers, I think, during that holiday season, was going to be “brave.”
-It lit a fire under the staff and consumed our conversations for weeks, what should ours be?
-It was actually fun to think about—and more importantly, it seemed manageable.
-We didn’t have to end every day in January feeling guilty for our lack of going to the gym—we could embody our word of the year through acts big or small, however we wanted.
+And then Ann Shoket, former editor-in-chief of Seventeen, came in and changed everything.
+When I worked for her as an associate editor, she suggested that we think of one word to define our year ahead—hers was ‘brave.’
+We were inspired by other companies and decided that we could have success too.
+It was something to get excited about, but more importantly, it felt realistic.
+We felt no guilt at the end of each day in January for not going to the gym because we were embodying our chosen word of the year 2016 through acts, both big and small.

 Below, the team at Levo shared their 2016 Words of the Year to get you started.
 Get inspired and tweet yours to Levo with the hashtag #WordofTheYear!